 If you recently started a new medication or supplement and notice a bump in weight gain, talk to your health care provider.
 There may be an alternative medication they can switch you to that doesn’t have the same effect on your weight.
 The Obesity Action Coalition has a great resource on their website listing out the most commonly prescribed medications in the classes listed above, as well as possible alternatives you could talk to your doctor about.

 Keeping an Eye on Your Endocrine

 Endocrine disorders are almost notorious for affecting weight, whether it be unexplained weight gain or weight loss.
 One of the most common endocrine disorders that cause weight gain is hypothyroidism, or an underactive thyroid.
-In fact, roughly one in five American adults has an underactive thyroid.
+In fact, nearly 5 out of 100 Americans ages 12 years and older have hypothyroidism.

-That being said, weight gain isn’t the only symptom of an endocrine disorder, and you will most likely have other symptoms, such as fatigue, weakness, headaches, problems with concentration or focus, depression and irritability.
+That being said, weight gain isn’t the only symptom of an endocrine disorder, and you will most likely have other symptoms, such as fatigue, weakness, a lower tolerance to cold environments, dry skin or dry, thinning hair, headaches, problems with concentration or focus, depression and unexplained joint or muscle pain.